kostmetallist/procedural-landscape/README.md

-# procedural-landscape
+# Procedural Landscape

-The most challenging and interesting assignment for MMXVII Computer Graphics classes
+The most challenging and interesting assignment for MMXVII Computer Graphics classes.